Vignesh-Nswamy/hello_nbdev/README.md

 - beautifulsoup4
 - urllib

-> If you installed the package, there is no need to separately install the packages
+> If you installed the package, there is no need to separately install the dependencies

 ## Usage